AnkitXtha/social-networking/README.md

 # social-networking
-Basic social network project with no good front-end UIs
+Basic social network project developed using core php, HTML, CSS and Javascript.
+Made by me and my team mates as a college project.